jlevy/og-equity-compensation/README.md

 🄳 Companies will often give you a **verbal offer** for the job, to speed things along and facilitate the negotiation, then follow it with a **written offer** if it seems like you’re close to a point where you’ll agree.
-All this will be summarized in an **offer letter**, which is just the summary sent to you, typically with an expiration date and a lot of details.
+The written offer takes the form of an **offer letter**, which is just the summary sent to you, typically with an expiration date and other details and [paperwork](#documents-and-agreements).
 If you are ready to accept the terms of the offer letter, you can sign the offer letter.

-Although companies often want you to sign right away, to save time and effort, if you’re doing it thoughtfully, you’ll also be talking to someone multiple times before signing, to negotiate details and also just get to know the person hiring you and the company, so you make a good decision.
+Although companies often want you to sign right away, to save time and effort, if you’re doing it thoughtfully, you’ll also be talking to the company (typically with a hiring manager, your future manager, or a recruiter, or some combination) multiple times before signing.
+This helps you negotiate details and also just get to know the people, the company, and the role, so you make a good decision.

 Things to look for in the offer letter include: